kalisio/offline-sync/packages/feathers-automerge-server/README.md

 - `canAccess(query: Query, params: Params): Promise<boolean>`: An async function that controls access to documents based on the query and service call params.
 Called for all operations when a `provider` is present in params (external calls).
 - `initializeDocument: (servicePath: string, query: Query, documents: SyncServiceInfo[]) => Promise<unknown[]>`: An async function that initializes document data for a given service path and query.
 Called when creating new documents.
 - `getDocumentsForData: (servicePath: string, data: any, documents: SyncServiceInfo[]) => Promise<SyncServiceInfo[]>`: An async function that determines which documents should be updated when service data changes.
+- `getInitialDocuments: (app: Application) => Promise<SyncServiceInfo>`: Return the documents to load when there are no local documents on this server.
+This is useful when running as a client (`syncServerUrl` is pointing to another server) to determine which documents should be synced with this instance.

 ### Server Options